gezellii/design/content/work/track.md

 <div>
 <img src="https://user-images.githubusercontent.com/52693877/240938587-bf2486bc-1c78-4117-a3bb-01f0d6fe8947.png" width="100%" >
 </div>

 </div>

-Through this discussion, the ideas of page structure and features for the new TMS gradually took shape.
+During our discussions, the ideas surrounding the page structure and features for the new TMS began to take shape.

-We made some changes to the tracking data structure so that the concept becomes more straightforward for ordinary user, and based on that structure we can build a system where different roles are able to manage their tasks efficiently.
+We made some changes to the **tracking data structure** so that the concept becomes more straightforward for ordinary user.
+This new structure allows for the efficient management of tasks by different roles within the system.

 <div class="mapping">
   <div></div>